 2.7.13 Mechanisms adopted for the training of cook cum helpers.
 Total number of trained cook cum helpers engaged in the cooking of MDMs.
-Details of the training modules; Number of Master Trainers available in the State; Number of trainings organized by the Master Trainers for training cook-cumhelpers.
+Details of the training modules; Number of Master Trainers available in the State; Number of trainings organized by the Master Trainers for training cook-cum-helpers.

 Most of the cooks have already been trained with regard to the health, hygiene, security of food grains, safety from fire hazards, quality and quantity of food grains, procurement of food grains and so forth by the S.C.E.R.T and I.H.M. in all primary and upper primary schools at the State.
-Further, there is no training has been conducted during the financial year 2018-19.
+Furthermore, approximately 1000 cook-cum-helpers will be trained during 2020-21.